Mike Ford Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in MLB.
+- The pitching staff for the Angels has a collective 9.2 K/9, the sixth-best in the league.

-- The Angels have a 4.46 team ERA that ranks 19th among all league pitching staffs.
+- The Angels have a 4.46 team ERA that ranks 19th among all MLB pitching staffs.

-- Angels pitchers combine to rank 23rd in baseball in home runs allowed (136 total, 1.2 per game).
+- Angels pitchers combine to give up 138 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- Ohtani (9-5) is looking for his 10th win when he gets the starting nod for the Angels in his 12th start of the season.
-He's put together a 3.51 ERA in 120 2/3 innings pitched, with 156 strikeouts.
+- In his last appearance on Saturday, the lefty threw 4 2/3 innings against the Toronto Blue Jays, allowing two earned runs while surrendering three hits.

-- In his most recent appearance on Thursday, the right-hander tossed nine scoreless innings against the Detroit Tigers while surrendering one hit.
+- In 19 games this season, the 24-year-old has a 4.35 ERA and 11.3 strikeouts per nine innings, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.